How to Keep Kids Safe in the Car

 - Check to make sure the harness straps are positioned just at or above the shoulders.

-- Use the top tether anchor while your child is forward-facing, regardless of whether you use the seat belt or lower anchors to install.
+- Use the top tether anchor while the child is forward-facing, regardless of whether you use the seat belt or lower anchors to install.
 Check your vehicle and car seat manuals for LATCH weight limits.

 Booster seats

-The AAP recommends transitioning to a booster seat only once your child exceeds the weight or height requirements of their forward-facing seat, their shoulders are higher than the top harness slots, or their ears are in line with the top of the seat.
+The AAP recommends transitioning to a booster seat only once a child exceeds the weight or height requirements of their forward-facing seat, their shoulders are higher than the top harness slots, or their ears are in line with the top of the seat.
 But just like car seats, there are some very important things to remember when setting up a booster seat:

 Lastly, all children younger than 13 should ride in the backseat of the car.